 Using the above information, you have determined the overall industry activity.
 People are flocking to the internet to find out how to make money with stocks.
 You have researched the industry and made points and references to the information you have gathered.

 This is a general outline for the industry analysis: Describe your products industry.
 Is it growing?
-Is it declining?- Explain the industry
+Is it declining?

 - Trends in the industry